CircleCI-Archived/example-images/README.md

-This repository is automated and is not actively managed or maintained on its own.
+### This repository is automated and is not actively managed or maintained on its own

 Information about CircleCI's convenience images is available in the following locations: